 Conclusion

-You now have Telegram Desktop installed on Linux Mint using either APT (default repository or PPA) or Flatpak.
-The Atareao PPA and Flatpak methods provide current releases, while the default repository offers a stable but older version.
-Keep your installation updated using the commands covered in the Manage Telegram section.
-For sensitive conversations, enable Secret Chats within Telegram to activate end-to-end encryption.
+Telegram Desktop is installed on Linux Mint via the Atareao PPA or Flatpak.
+Both methods support Mint 21.x and 22.x and deliver current releases.
+To upgrade, use the commands in the Manage Telegram section.
+For private conversations, enable Secret Chats in Telegram to activate end-to-end encryption.

 Thanks Joshua